-Sichuan Meal - Sichuan cuisine is famous for its use of Sichuan pepper and chillies.
-These spices from the area are known for their 'mala' (numb and spicy) flavours, which seem to cool and heat your mouth at the same time.
-Famous dishes include kungpao chicken, twice-cooked pork and spicy Sichuan hotpot.
+Sichuanese Meal - Sichuanese cuisine is famous for its use of Sichuan pepper and chillies.
+These spices areas are known for their 'mala' (numb and spicy) flavours, which seem to cool and heat your mouth at the same time.
+Famous dishes include Kung Pao chicken, twice-cooked pork and spicy Sichuanese hotpot.